Azure/azure-sdk-for-java/sdk/cognitiveservices/ms-azure-cs-textanalytics/README.md

-## Microsoft Azure SDK for Python
+## Microsoft Azure SDK for Java

-**NOTE:** If you are looking for the new, preview version of Azure Text Analytics, please see [azure-ai-textanalytics](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/textanalytics/azure-ai-textanalytics).
+**NOTE:** If you are looking for the new version of Azure Text Analytics, please see [azure-ai-textanalytics](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/textanalytics/azure-ai-textanalytics).

 This is the Microsoft Azure Cognitive Services Text Analytics Client